esl/MongooseIM/doc/developers-guide/hooks_description.md

 This hook is run by `mongoose_router_global` when the packet is being routed by `ejaberd_router:route/3`.
 It is in fact the first call made within the routing procedure.
-If a function hooked in to `filter_packet` returns drop, the packet is not processed anymore.
+If a function hooked in to `filter_packet` returns `drop`, the packet is not processed.

 The `ejaberd_router:route/3` fun is the most general function used to route stanzas across the entire cluster and its calls are scattered all over ejabberd code.